ExposeFinance/expose-app/README.md

 - [x] Add first load tour https://www.cult-ui.com/docs/components/intro-disclosure
 - [x] Text to voice, so it reads out responses
 - [x] User can create wallet by sign up via google

-- [ ] When I move to wallet page, it deletes the chat context - Make global chat context.
+- [x] Bug: When user moves wallet page, it deletes the chat context - Make global chat context.
-- [ ] Customise agent voice, picture & name - Store via localstorage
+- [x] Customise agent voice, picture & name - Store via localstorage
+- [x] Customise user profile
 - [ ] Customise add a pre-prompt config to customise that agents context (e.g preferred contracts, networks, addresses)
-- [ ] ChatGPT like interface with voice mode and large input prompt
 - [ ] Create basic express backend to store user data
 - [ ] Notify you intelligently, i.e new coin you might like
 - [ ] Notify you for changes in your balances (without having to specify what tokens you own)